Plastic bags are just about everywhere, but their days seem to be increasingly numbered.

 Even when a state ban is in effect, that may not be the end-all, be-all answer.
 California as a state banned the use of plastic bags in grocery stories, retail stores with a pharmacy, food marts and liquor stores in 2016, but local municipalities that had bans in effect prior to Jan.
 1, 2015, have beeen allowed to operate under their laws, essentially superseding the state ban.
 The differences largely come down to the price for a paper bag, however.
 (The state ban requires a 10-cent charge for a paper bag.)

 Banning other plastic items, like straws and utensils, is gaining some steam, but only at the local level.
-For instance, Seattle is set to enact a ban on plastic straws and utensils in July 2018 in all places that serve food and drinks (plastic bags have been banned in the city since 2011).
+For instance, Seattle's ban on plastic straws and utensils goes into effect on July 1 in all places that serve food and drinks (plastic bags have been banned in the city since 2011).
 Some establishments around the city cut out straws in September 2017, when the ban was announced, while other venues, like CenturyLink Field, SafeCo Field, made the switch to compostable straws and utensils before the city's ban.
 Indeed, SafeCo recycles or composts 96 percent of its waste.

 Restaurants in other cities, including San Diego; Huntington Beach, California; Asbury Park, New Jersey; New York City; Miami; Bradenton, Florida, have pledged to either ban straws entirely, or simply not provide them unless a customer asks for them, according to a June 2017 article in the Washington Post.